micklethepickle/wheredoiapply/README.md

 # wheredoiapply
 a site to know where you apply

-Michel Ma, Robert Riachi, Silan He and the late Edward Son
+Michel Ma, Robert Riachi, Silan He and the NOT Edward Son